 All the dangers aside, if you have time to glance up from the road, you will see fabulous scenery, so typical of the Wild Coast.
 The pass is also the access point to head down to the Ntafufu River estuary where the pristine waters offer some of the best fishing in the area in magnificent settings.

-The full content of this article is restricted to subscribers.
+The rest of this article is for members.

-You will also get our weekly newsletter packed with the latest interesting passes information delivered to your email each Thursday.
+You will also receive our bi-weekly newsletter, packed with the latest interesting passes and tour news.